isabella232/projects-data/hyperparameter_tuning/non_IID_setting/README.md

 For other versions, change the `jax` version in the install script in accordance with [this document](https://github.com/google/jax/blob/main/README.md#pip-installation-gpu-cuda).

-Run the script to install the federated virtual environment on the server: `./federated_experiments/install_fed_env.sh gpu`.
-It will install the environment and launch `jupyter notebook` in the background on port 8889.
+Run the following script to install the federated virtual environment on the server: `./federated_experiments/install_fed_env.sh gpu`.
+It will install the virtual environment and launch `jupyter notebook` in the background on port 8889.

 Requirements installed by the script: `pip, talos, wheel, jupyterlab, ipywidgets, numpy, pandas, matplotlib, tensorflow_datasets, tensorflow_federated, jax, fedjax`

-To connect with the notebook on your own computer, create an SSH bridge running:
+To connect with the notebook from your device, create an SSH bridge running:
-`ssh -N -f -L localhost:{LOCAL_PORT}:localhost:8891 {server_user}@{server_address}`
+`ssh -N -f -L localhost:{LOCAL_PORT}:localhost:8889 {server_user}@{server_address}`
 Then go to `localhost:{LOCAL_PORT}` on your browser.

 ## Python files

 ## `constants.py`

 File containing constants used throughout the experiments.
-It contains datasets, type and levels of skew.
+It contains datasets, types and levels of skew, as well as the hyperparameter grids.
+It serves as ground truth for experiments.

 ## Grid Search Notebooks

 Possible `skew_type`s are `qty, label, feature`.

 Possible datasets can be found in [tensorflow datasets](https://www.tensorflow.org/datasets/catalog/overview).